mother/mongoose-timeseries/README.md

 #### Watch your time series data grow!

-Saved time series documents will look like:
+Your saved time series documents will look like:
 ```
 {
   date: {